Translated by Lester Somera

 If your budget allows for it, we recommend renting a car to go sightseeing around Karuizawa.
 While you could also rent a bicycle, you should be aware of the conditions.
 Karuizawa has steep slopes in many places and can be extremely cold in winter.

 Karuizawa Weather and What To Wear

 Karuizawa is situated in the cold highlands.
-Because Karuizawa’s climate is comparatively less humid than other terrain at high elevations, it is characteristically cool in the summer and quite cold in the winter.
+Because Karuizawa’s climate is comparatively less humid, it is characteristically cool in the summer and quite cold in the winter.
 Evenings can get chilly, even in the summertime, so you should have a shawl or light coat at the ready.